CWRUChielLab/axographio/README.rst

 Of course, you probably have grander plans than just plotting the data.
-The column data supports the standard sequence interfaces (i.e. indexing, iteration, etc.) and can be converted to a scipy or numpy array using the asarray functions in these packages, e.g.:
+The column data supports the standard sequence interfaces (i.e. indexing, iteration, etc.) and can be converted to a NumPy or SciPy array using the ``asarray`` functions in these packages, e.g.:

 >>> import numpy as np
 >>>
 >>> times = np.asarray(f.data[0])

 Writing files is also relatively easy.
-You simply create a new file_contents object (or use one you loaded earlier), and then call write.
-For example, the following code creates a file in the current directory called "my60Hz.axgx" with two channels with 60 Hz sine waves
+You simply create a new ``file_contents`` object (or use one you loaded earlier), and then call ``write``.
+For example, the following code creates a file in the current directory called "my60Hz.axgx" with two channels with 60 Hz sine waves:

 >>> import axographio
 >>> import numpy as np